Paulander/recon-lite/README.md

 Abstract Demo: a “toy” ReCoN animation that shows requests, confirmations, POR/RET gating and the message dynamics.

-Chess Endgame Demo: a heuristic solver for King + Rook vs King built as a ReCoN graph, demonstrating sequential scripts and terminal conditions without external chess engines.
-Obviously this is nowhere near as good as actual chess engines at playing chess, but I thought it was a good example to try ReCoN on.
-Furthermore it would be quite straight forward to "hook up" a SOTA chess engine (like Stockfish) to my ReCoN implementation; the heuristics subtree boils down to recommend a "next move" to its parent node.
-One could replace this whole subtree with one node (a wrapper around an API call to e.g. Stockfish) and leave the rest of the network untouched.
-Terminal nodes would still communicate with the game environment and other parts would facilitate updating the board state.
-Herein lies one of the strengths of ReCoN.
+Chess Endgame Demo: a persistent King + Rook vs King solver built as a ReCoN graph, now handling the full leg‑2 choreography: keep the defender boxed, force zugzwang, and deliver the mate without re-entering shrink phases.
+Obviously this is nowhere near as strong as modern chess engines, but it demonstrates how ReCoN orchestrates sequential scripts.
+Plugging in Stockfish would simply mean swapping the heuristic actuator subtree for one node that queries the engine while the rest of the network keeps handling state and terminals—one of ReCoN’s strengths.

 ## What I learned